Indonesian parliament could pave way Monday for fuel price hikes

 The pressure on the rupiah and concerns of the inflationary impact of costlier fuel, prompted surprise increases in two of the central bank's key interest rates last week.

-The finance ministry has warned that growing demand for subsidized fuel, unless prices rise, could exceed 3 percent of GDP.
+The finance ministry has warned that growing demand for subsidised fuel, unless prices rise, could exceed 3 percent of GDP.
 The initial budget had put the deficit at just 1.6 percent.

 Pointing to concerns over stalling reform momentum, ratings agency Standard & Poor's early last month downgraded its outlook for Indonesia's sovereign credit to stable from positive.